-What you must pay Services that are severed for you when you get these services In-Network Services that are covered for you Immunizations (continued) Services III-INELWOIK Hepatitis B vaccine if you are at high or interm risk of getting Hepatitis B nediate Other vaccines if you are at risk and they meet Medicare Part B coverage rules ət We also cover some vaccines under our Part D pres drug benefit. cription Administration fee in providers' office may requir cost-share. re a We also cover some vaccines under our Part D pres drug benefit. cription Please see Chapter 6 for more information about Part D prescription drug vaccines.
-Inpatient hospital care Days 1-4: Prior authorization may be required depending o procedure, except in urgent or emergent situatio Notification from your provider is required upon admission. \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long term care hospitals and other types of inpatient hosp services.
-Inpatient hospital care starts the day you at formally admitted to the hospital with a doctor's orde day before you are discharged is your last inpatient of You are covered for an unlimited number of medicall necessary days.
-Each time you are admitted or trans to a new facility type this is considered day one of you inpatient stay and the daily copay begins again. y sferred for each inpatient stay.
-If you get authorized inpatient care at ap Covered services include but are not limited to: condition is stabilized, Semi-private room (or a private room if medic necessary) ally your cost is the cost- sharing you would pay at an in-network hospital.
-Meals including special diets Regular nursing services Costs of special care units (such as intensive coronary care units) care or
+Services that are covered for you What you must pay when you get these services In-Network Immunizations (continued) Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Administration fee in providers' office may require a cost-share.
+We also cover some vaccines under our Part D prescription drug benefit.
+Please see Chapter 6 for more information about Part D prescription drug vaccines.
+Inpatient hospital care Days 1-4: Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$395 copay per day Notification from your provider is required upon admission.
+Days 5+: \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long- term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.
+Cost-sharing is charged for each inpatient stay.
+You are covered for an unlimited number of medically necessary days.
+Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
+If you get authorized inpatient care at an out-of-network hospital after your emergency Covered services include but are not limited to: condition is stabilized, your cost is the cost- sharing you would pay at an in-network hospital.
+Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units)

-What you must pay
+What you must pay when you get these

-Comi and that are accounted for your when you get these
+Servi ces that are covered for you services In-Network

-ces that are covered for you ient hospital care (continued) services In-Network
+Inpati ent hospital care (continued)

-Drugs and medications
+• Drugs and medications

-Lab tests
+• Lab tests

-X-rays and other radiology services
+• X-rays and other radiology services

-Necessary surgical and medical supplies
+• Necessary surgical and medical supplies

 • Use of appliances, such as wheelchairs

 • Operating and recovery room costs

 • Physical, occupational, and speech language therapy

 • Inpatient substance abuse services

 • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Coverage of lodging and transportation costs is a limited benefit.
 Call our Customer Service department for benefit rules and limitations.

 • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.